UltronTheAI/Pymon-4.0.0/README.md

 # Why we need pymon

-    Let's imagine that you have to develope a project with python, then to check you'r code every time you have to type same command<br>every time and it's take many time, <br>if you will use pymon then you have to run this command only one time and it will re-run automatically,<br> you don't want to type same command every time and pymon provide awesome features and privacy
+    Let's imagine that you have to develope a project with python, then to check you'r code every time you have to type same command<br>every time and it's take many time, if you will use pymon then you have to run this command only one time and it will re-run automatically, you don't want to type same command every time and pymon provide awesome features and privacy